pantor/ruckig/README.md

 Trajectory trajectory; // The current trajectory double time; // The current, auto-incremented time.
 Reset to 0 at a new calculation.

-size_t new_section; // Index of the section between two intermediate positions (only in Pro Version) bool did_section_change; // Was an intermediate position reached in the last cycle? (only in Pro Version)
+size_t new_section; // Index of the section between two (possibly filtered) intermediate positions. bool did_section_change; // Was a new section reached in the last cycle?

 bool new_calculation; // Whether a new calculation was performed in the last cycle bool was_calculation_interrupted; // Was the trajectory calculation interrupted? (only in Pro Version)